isw-kudos/huddo-docs/docs/boards/cp/latest.md

 # Moving from your local HCL Connections repository to Huddo Boards latest releases.

-1. [Follow this guide](/boards/images/) to get access to our images.
+1. [Follow this guide](/boards/images/) to configure your Kubernetes with access to our images.

 1. Once confirmed by reply email, update your `boards-cp.yaml` file as per [this example](/assets/config/kubernetes/boards-cp-quay.yaml).